newtonproject/newchain-nodes/NewChain Testnet access guide.md

 ### 5. Set keystore passwoard

-Input keystore and keep keystore, password and minner address
+Set keystore password twice and keep keystore, password and minner address.
+The password shall not be void

 ### 6. Fill in following information and submitt issue